Spur Cell Anemia Clinical Presentation

 Chorea-acanthocytosis syndrome

-Dementia and seizures are relatively common.
+Seizures have been described as a late manifestation in well‐established cases, but only rarely as the presenting symptom.
+[18] Dementia is relatively common.
 Organic personality changes with impulsive, easily distracted behavior occur.
 Apathy and loss of insight are the most consistent symptoms.
 Other psychiatric symptoms that are encountered include depression, anxiety, paranoid delusions, and obsessive-compulsive features.

 McLeod phenotype